 Compensation can get chaotic pretty quickly.
 In today’s competitive talent landscape, candidates have more leverage to negotiate higher salaries than your current employees earn.
-Current employees are likely being poached by competitors, and some may negotiate counter-offers to stay.
-Managers don’t know their team’s salary history at your organization, and some may simply provide standard three percent raises to everyone.
+Current employees may be entertaining other opportunities and negotiating counteroffers to stay.
+Managers may not be aware of their team members’ salary history at your organization and simply provide a flat raise percentage or amount to everyone.
 Other managers may provide “merit-based” raises to their favorite employees, rather than the true top performers.

-In any case, compensation is often distributed inconsistently across many organizations.
-The top earners aren’t necessarily the highest performing, but may simply be more recent hires, better negotiators, or more well-liked.
+In any case, compensation is often distributed inconsistently within an organization.
+The top earners aren’t necessarily the best performing or most tenured employees, but may simply be more recent hires, better negotiators, or more well-liked.
 An annual compensation cycle, broken into two phases, may help you implement more fair and consistent compensation practices.

 Phase 1: Make strategic adjustments

-First, make adjustments for corporate priorities, like compliance needs.
-Suss out the compensation decisions that don’t conform to company values or the law, and fix anything that’s broken.
-For instance, you may find that a specific gender or ethnicity earns more than other groups, or that some employees fall below your salary bands.
+Then suss out the compensation decisions that don’t conform to company values or the law, and fix anything that’s broken.
+For instance, you may find that a specific gender or ethnicity earns more than other groups, or that some employees fall below your salary ranges.
 Look into each case to determine where an adjustment is needed.

 It’s wise to set aside a budget specifically for this purpose so you can implement changes right away—especially if you’re at risk of non-compliance.
 But if you don’t already have the budget planned, you may opt instead to make a plan to implement adjustments as you’re able, and communicate that plan to your team.
 Thoughtful employee communication increases trust, and can buy you some time to make things right.